KennaSecurity/All_Samples/postman/README.md

-# Kenna Security API Postman Collection
+# Kenna Security API OpenAPI Specicification

 ## Introduction

+This directory contains OpenAPI specifications for Kenna Platform and Kenna Inference APIs.
-This repository contains a Postman collection for Kenna Security APIs.
-The collection can be used in the Postman app or in the browser environment.
+The OpenAPI specification files should used as they will be kept up to date.
+The Postman collection file is present for compatibility purposes.
+Both OpenAPI specification files and Postman collection files can be used in the Postman app or in the browser environment.

-## Import Collection
+## Import OpenAPI specification or Collection

 You can import via Postman's GitHub interface or you can clone the `All_Samples` repository and import `postman/Kenna_API_postman_collection.json`.
 To import via GitHub, do: